fabiojbg/TreeDocs/README.md

 An running sample can be seen in this link https://notes.botelho.cc/.
 (Note: All changes made to this repository is reset every hour)

-This project is good to learn the folowing technologies:
+This project is good to learn the following technologies:

 - Clean Architecture
 - Domain Driven Design (DDD)